stanford-cs248/draw-svg/README.md

 ### Acknowledgement

-CS248 course staff would like to thank Professor Keenan Crane and his course assistants for their work helping to develop the assignment.
+CS248 course staff would like to thank Keenan Crane and his course assistants for their contributions to this assignment.